abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 ---

 *This is a blog post about our latest paper, [Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/pdf/1704.04368.pdf), to appear at [ACL 2017](http://acl2017.org/).
-Code will be released shortly.*
+The code is available [here](https://github.com/abisee/pointer-generator).*

 The internet age has brought unfathomably massive amounts of information to the fingertips of billions – if only we had time to read it.
 Though our lives have been transformed by ready access to limitless data, we also find ourselves ensnared by [information overload](https://en.wikipedia.org/wiki/Information_overload).